matthewlondon/Capstone/README.md

 - Personal Analysis of My Car Theft Incident
 - Incidents per 100 People by ZIP Code
 ```
 May encounter "cannot resolve (library) from source" upon opening the notebook.
 Ensure the kernel is venv.
 When executing "Run All" in the exploration.ipynb file, check Python interpreter to clear warnings.
+If warnings persist, Clear cache and reload window(with venv as kernel) to clear warnings.
+Use Ctrl + Shift + P and select:
+Python: Clear Cache and Reload Window
 ```

 ### Feature 3: Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.